Phee Jinq En

 Phee Jinq En (born 29 November 1997) is a Malaysian swimmer.
 She competed at the 2016 Summer Olympics in the women's 100 metre breaststroke; her time of 1:10.22 in the heats did not qualify her for the semifinals.
 She also completed at the 2020 Summer Olympics in the women's 100 metre breaststroke and women's 200 metre breaststroke, capture a time of 1:08.40 (rank: 29) and 2:32.57 (rank: 31) respectively.
 Phee is also a current Malaysian swimming national record holder in both women's 50m and 100m breaststroke.
+Phee currently swims under the DSA Swimming Club for Swim Meets and Championships.
+DSA Swimming Club is one of the top swimming clubs in Malaysia.